microsoft/graphitation/website/docs/learn-graphql/guides/the-design-of-graphql.md

 ![](./slidedeck/Slide13.png)

 So what happens when we change `ConversationInfo`?
 Well, we’re not just changing `ConversationInfo`, we’re also changing `ChatListItem` and what it passes down.
-We might have to change `ChatList`, dependending on how it structured things.
+We might have to change `ChatList`, depending on how it structured things.
 And we _certainly_ have to change the service, so that it sends the new information.

 ![](./slidedeck/Slide14.png)